Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 Ctrl+1 – Open Format Cells dialog

-Entering and formatting data takes time, but with the right shortcuts, you can quickly move through your work with ease.
-Learning the shortcuts will not only quicken data entry but also make formatting no trouble at all.
+Entering and formatting data takes time, but you can easily complete your work with the right shortcuts.
+Learning the shortcuts will quicken data entry and make formatting trouble-free.
 Instead of clicking each cell, let’s focus on some ways to save time while maintaining a neat spreadsheet.

 1. Fast Data Entry Shortcuts

-Tab - Move to next cell in a row
+Tab Move to the next cell in a row

-Enter - Move to next cell in a column
+Enter Move to the next cell in a column

 2. Quick Row and Column Adjustments